-Future Education Model Pathway (applies to the TJU MS/RDN program)
+Future Education Model Pathway (applies to the Jefferson MS/RDN program)

 There are three requirements to become an RDN following ACEND's Future Education Model Standards.
-Successful completion of the TJU MS/RDN program will fulfill the first requirement.
+Successful completion of the Jefferson MS/RDN program will fulfill the first requirement.

 - 1. Complete an ACEND-accredited graduate program.
 This entails completion of didactic and supervised learning experiences as well as competency assessments required by the program. - 2.
 Pass the national RDN credentialing exam.
-The Commission on Dietetic Registration (CDR) provides a national exam at various testing centers throughout the nation. - 3.
-Obtain licensure in your state of practice, if applicable.
+The Commission on Dietetic Registration (CDR) provides a national exam at various testing centers throughout the nation.

+3. Obtain licensure in your state of practice, if applicable.
 It is applicable in PA, NJ, DE, NY, MD, CT, WV, DC, and OH (as well as many additional US stats).
-Refer to the Pennsylvania State Board of Nursing website to learn more about licensure in PA, or click here to read about licensure statutes and information by state.
-Graduates of the TJU MS/RDN program will meet education and experience eligibility requirements for licensure in every US state and territory where it is applicable.
+Refer to the Pennsylvania State Board of Nursing website to learn more about licensure in PA, Or read about licensure statutes and information by state.
+It is ACEND's considered opinion that the Jefferson MS/RDN program is designed to and does meet the state dietetics licensure and certification laws in every US state and territory where it is applicable.